cisnlp/multilingual-fact-tracing/README.md

 Large Language Models (LLMs) are known to memorize and recall factual knowledge across multiple languages.
 However, the process through which this knowledge emerges during pretraining remains unclear.

-In this work, we investigate how multilingual factual recall and crosslingual consistency evolve over the course of pretraining, using **[OLMo-7B](https://huggingface.co/allenai/OLMo-7B-0424-hf)** and its acompanied checkpoints as a case study.
+In this work, we investigate how multilingual factual recall and crosslingual consistency evolve over the course of pretraining, using **[OLMo-7B](https://huggingface.co/allenai/OLMo-7B-0424-hf)** and its accompanying checkpoints as a case study.
 We present empirical results demonstrating two key mechanisms of factual knowledge acquisition:

 1. **Frequency-driven learning** (dominant and language-agnostic)
 2. **Crosslingual transfer** (notable in early pretraining, some non-English low-frequency facts benefit from it)